Parent page: Creating & Managing Processes

 Modifying Element Properties

 As mentioned earlier, the right-hand side of the Process Workflow Editor provides a Properties pane, presenting the properties for the currently selected workflow element.
 For some elements, such as Connection, Branch, End and Comment, their only editable property is their Name.
 For others, such as Start and Task, you have settings that can be defined, as well as an associated Form that can be crafted as required.
-Remember also that properties for a workflow element can change depending on the process theme under which the process is being defined (and the type chosen for an element, where multiple types are supported for that element).
+Remember also that properties for a workflow element can change depending on the process theme under which the process is being defined.

 Make changes to properties of a selected workflow element as required through the Properties pane.
 For an element that can have a Form defined, you will need to either create the form (click the button in the Form section of the pane) or edit it (click the entry in the Form section of the pane).
 For more information, see Building a Form.